-A. To anticipate requirements sufficiently in advance to allow adequate time to obtain goods in accordance with the best purchasing practices.

-B. To communicate and coordinate purchases within their own department and the Purchasing Department.

-C. To provide detailed, accurate specifications to ensure goods obtained are consistent with requirements and expectations.

-D. To prepare requisitions in accordance with instructions so as to minimize the processing effort.

-E. To inform the Purchasing Department of any vendor relations problems, shipping problems (i.e. damaged goods, late delivery, incorrect items delivered, incorrect quantity delivered, etc.), , and any situations which could affect the purchasing function.

-F. To minimize urgent and sole source purchases and to provide written documentation when such purchases may be necessary.

-G. To assist the Purchasing Department with the review of all bids received for compliance with specifications and provide written documentation regarding their findings.

-H. To not "split" orders for the purpose of avoiding procurement requirements.

-I. To establish and update as necessary the ship-to address locations and the authorized approver paths for payment requisitions.

-J. To notify the Finance Department, or Fairfield Public Schools Chief Financial Officer, as necessary, of any additions or changes to the staff involved in the approval process.
+- A. To anticipate requirements sufficiently in advance to allow adequate time to obtain goods in accordance with the best purchasing practices and the Town of Fairfield Purchasing Policy. - B. To communicate and coordinate purchases within their own department and the Purchasing Department. - C. To provide detailed, accurate specifications to ensure goods obtained are consistent with requirements and expectations. - D. To prepare requisitions in accordance with instructions so as to minimize the processing effort. - E. To inform the Purchasing Department of any vendor relations problems, shipping problems (i.e. damaged goods, inferior quality of goods, late delivery, incorrect items delivered, incorrect quantity delivered, etc.), , and any situations which could affect the purchasing function. - F. To minimize urgent and sole source purchases and to provide written documentation when such purchases may be necessary. - G. To assist the Purchasing Department with the review of all bids received for compliance with specifications and provide written documentation regarding their findings. - H. To never "split" orders for the purpose of avoiding procurement requirements. - I. To establish and update as necessary the ship-to address locations and the authorized approver paths for payment requisitions. - J. To notify the Finance Department, or Fairfield Public Schools Chief Financial Officer, as necessary, of any additions or changes to the staff involved in the approval process.
 The Finance Department of the town will update the accounts as requested.
-At FPS, the approval workflow is specific to the user function role; maintained by the Chief Financial Officer and the Director of Information Technology.
+At FPS, the approval workflow is specific to the user function role; maintained by the FPS Chief Financial Officer and the FPS Director of Information Technology.
 Any changes to user functions or workflow can only occur with the appropriate request to these individuals.
 Within the approver path, each required individual must review and approve a requisition or that requisition will not be converted into a purchase order.